The Life

 A chance encounter with Joseph Beuys in Edinburgh in 1970 led him to abandon painting for constructions and ‘performance’ work and a new life as a 'conceptual artist'.

-In the late '70s he became a member of the Scottish Arts Council supported artist’s collective – Dundee Group Artists Ltd. He exhibited widely with the DGA from 76-79, including the international 'Junk into Art- Art into Junk' show in Dundee and Paris.
+In the mid '70s he became a member of the Scottish Arts Council supported artist’s collective – Dundee Group Artists Ltd. He exhibited widely with the DGA from 76-79, including the international 'Junk into Art- Art into Junk' show in Dundee and Paris.

 On completion of his doctorate in 1986 he began yet another life as a university academic becoming Director of Studies at the Department of Psychiatry in Dundee and gaining his first professorial appointment in 1992 at the University of Newcastle